On shared unceded L̓il̓wat7úl and Sḵwx̱wú7mesh territory

 • Drop ‘fast fashion’ in favour of clothing that lasts and is based on timeless styles

-• Donate to/buy from the Re-Use-It-Centre (you will also be supporting WCSS programs like the Foodbank)
+• Donate to/buy from the Re-Use-It-Centre (you will also be supporting Whistler Community Services Society programs, such as the Food Bank)

 • Check out Whistler’s consignment, vintage and ‘previously loved’ clothing stores